 Close by you will find the Big Springs public library with over 4,800 juvenile and 3,300 adult books plus many classic videos.

-Local attractions include: the Big Springs "spring" site (for which the town was named), the Big Springs Veteran's Memorial, the Big Springs Youth Recreation Pond, the restored Phelps Hotel Bed & Breakfast, Buffalo Joe's five buffalo (made entirely of barbed wire and located in the area next to the hotel), and the Waterman Sod House, (nine miles north of Big Springs on Day road).
+Local attractions include: the Big Springs "spring" site (for which the town was named), the Big Springs Veteran's Memorial, the Big Springs Youth Recreation Pond, the restored Phelps Hotel Bed & Breakfast, and the Waterman Sod House, (nine miles north of Big Springs on Day road).
 This well-preserved sod house was lived in by the Waterman family until the late 1980s.
 A few miles east on Highway 30, you will see the marker for California Hill.
 Pioneers on the Oregon Trail crossed the South Platte river a short distance to the south before climbing this steep hill and starting the trek to Ash Hollow.
 The trail winds its way across the table land toward Lewellen where the wagons were lowered down the cliffs by ropes when they reached Windlass Hill.

 While in this historic area you will want to visit Ash Hollow State Park and Museum.
 Other attractions are the sod house and covered wagon at Windlass Hill, an old restored stone school house and the original site of an early day trading post.